intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

    Follow same instructions as [Usecase1](#usecase-1)

 #### Optimum Onnxruntime Inference output
+ 1. Input to the inference pod will be taken from openvino_optimum_inference/inputs folder
- 1. Output of the onnxruntime inference pod will be stored in the onnxruntime_inference/logs.txt file.
+ 2. Output of the onnxruntime inference pod will be stored in the onnxruntime_inference/logs.txt file.

- 2. You can view the logs using
+ 3. You can view the logs using
     ```
     kubectl logs <pod_name>
     ```